es-tooling/module-replacements/docs/modules/strip-ansi.md

 console.log(stripVTControlCharacters('\u001B[4me18e\u001B[0m')) // [!code ++]
 ```

+> [!NOTE]
+> Due to [a bug](https://github.com/nodejs/node/issues/53697), in older Node versions this utility doesn't handle ANSI hyperlinks correctly.
+This behavior has been fixed as of NodeJS v22.10.

 ## Deno

 Deno implements the Node `util` API, and also provides [`util.stripVTControlCharacters`](https://docs.deno.com/api/node/util/~/stripVTControlCharacters).
 The usage is identical: